MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Implementation

 > [!NOTE]
 > Version 4.6 introduced a new Cosmos DB storage provider, the _Cosmos DB partitioned storage_ class, and the original _Cosmos DB storage_ class is deprecated.
 Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_.
 Read [Partitioning in Azure Cosmos DB](https://aka.ms/azure-cosmosdb-partitioning-overview) for more information.
 Also note that, unlike the legacy Cosmos DB storage, the Cosmos DB partitioned storage does not automatically create a database within your Cosmos DB account.
-When you create a new database, Cosmos DB creates a container within your database automatically.
+You need to [create a new database manually](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal), but skip manually creating a container; _CosmosDbPartitionedStorage_ will create the container for you.

 ### [C#](#tab/csharp)